nikolai-sh/Library/README.md

 * Admin users can create and manage models.
 The admin has been optimised (the basic registration is present in admin.py, but commented out).
 * Librarians can renew reserved books

+## Module
+  * Exercises
+1. Using models.
+   * Create Language model.
 2. Django admin site.
     * For the BookInstance list view, add code to display the book, status, due back date, and id (rather than the default __str__() text).
     * Add an inline listing of Book items to the Author detail view using the same approach as we did for Book/BookInstance.
 3. Creating our home page.
    * The LocalLibrary base template includes a title block.
 Override this block in the index template and create a new title for the page.
    * Modify the view to generate counts for genres and books that contain a particular word (case insensitive), and pass the results to the context.